georgia-tech-db/evadb/README.md

 ## Development / Contributing

-We invite you to help us build the future of visual data management DBMSs.

 ```
 1. Ensure that all the unit test cases (including the ones you have added) run succesfully.